TruongGiaThach/Hotel-Managerment/README.md

 > **a.
 Users:** Hotel employees, customers.

 > **b.
-Object:** This program helps employees collect and manage the bookings' data and helps the customers make a booking.
+Object:** This program helps employees collect and manage the bookings' data, and it also helps the customers make a booking.

 > **c.
 Features:**